Badstuestræde 18: later history

 Second ballet master at the Royal Danish Theatre Carl Dahlén and the actress Johanna Elisabeth Dahlén lived on the first floor in the early 1820s.
 Carl Dahlén accepted a young Hans Christian Andersen as a ballet student in 1821.
 Andersen often visited his home in Badstuestræde.

 The property was home to 34 residents at the 1840 census.
 Marcus Valentin (1798–1855), a textile merchant, resided on the ground floor with his wife Rebekka Weilm their four children and one maid.
 Christian Lund, an actor at the Royal Danish Theatre, resided on the first floor tp the left with his wife Catherine Hekkel and their seven children (aged three to 19).
 The two eldest daughters Helga Rinda Lund and Alvilde Gothilde Lund were both dancers at the theatre.
 The son Sigurd Harald Lund trained under August Bournonville and would later become ballet master of the Royal Swedish Ballet.
 Johan Andersen, a musical instrument maker, resided on the first floor to the right with his wife Fredericke Bærentzen and one maid.
 Herman Stahl, a roof maker (Tagfabriquant(m resided on the second floor with his wife Hedevig Rose, their seven-year-old daughter, his sister-in-law Louise Rose, one maid and one lodger.
-Johan Fredederik Larsen (workman) and Moritz Levin(Candidatus Philosophiæ)m two lodgersm resided in the garret.
+Johan Fredederik Larsen (workman) and Moritz Levin (Candidatus Philosophiæ) two lodgers resided in the garret.
 Knud Rasmussen, a workman, resided in the basement with his wife Anne Dorthea Hansen, their two children (aged three and 19), another workman and a maid.